|

 Excellent note: block out time at the start of the week on your calendar so you can't be disturbed during your assigned task times.

-In my experience, maintaining this stuff takes care of task list management: Having a Master Task List somewhere (I used to use tasksboard for my personal stuff, but I reverted to google sheets), an up-to-date calendar (google calendar), and a list of Personal Goals (any duration, I use a piece of paper or a spreadsheet, depending).
+In my experience, maintaining this stuff takes care of task list management: Having a Master Task List somewhere (I used to use tasksboard for my personal stuff, but I reverted to google sheets), an up-to-date calendar (google calendar), and a list of Personal Goals (of any duration, I use a piece of paper or a spreadsheet, depending).

 More opinions follow.